venkateshsundaram/state-jet/website/README.md

 ## Conclusion

-If you need the simplest, fastest, and most advanced state management solution for React, state-jet beats Redux, Recoil, MobX, Jotai, and even Zustand in performance, reactivity, and developer experience. 🚀
+If you need the simplest, fastest, and most advanced state management solution for React, state-jet beats Redux, Recoil, MobX, Jotai, and even Zustand in performance, reactivity, and developer experience 🚀.

-## ⚡ Comparison Table
+## Comparison Table
 | Feature                  | Redux  | Recoil | MobX  | Jotai  | Zustand                | state-jet            |
 |--------------------------|--------|--------|-------|--------|------------------------|----------------------|
 | **Easy Setup**           | ❌ No  | ❌ No  | ⚠️ No | ❌ No  | ⚠️ Minimal            | ✅ Ultra-Minimal    |